zDoctrov/classroom-assignments/README.md

 The first project is a rock-paper-scissors spin-off game, the second is a postfix calculator, and the third project allows multiple users to interact with each other through a chatting software in real time.

 ## 5. Data Structures & Algorithm Analysis (Winter 2020) <a name="heading--4"/>
 Basic C++ programs that demonstrate common data sorting algorithms.
-This includes projects that implement binary search trees, splay trees, and merge sort algorithms
+This includes projects that implement binary search trees, splay trees, and merge sort algorithms.